FBK Kaunas

 Kauno futbolo ir beisbolo klubas, commonly known as FBK Kaunas, was a Lithuanian football club from the city of Kaunas.

 History

 Banga Kaunas (1960–1993)

-Originally the team was founded in 1960 as Banga Kaunas and played its first three years in the Soviet First League.
+The roots of the club can be traced back to 1960 when Banga Kaunas was founded and they played its first three years in the Soviet First League.
 Afterwards the club decided to play in the Lithuanian SSR Championship and they did so until 1990.
 In that period they won two Lithuanian SSR Championship's.
 One in 1986 and another in 1989.
 When Lithuania regained independence in 1991 A Lyga was created and they played as Banga Kaunas until 1993 before the club changed its name.